Bhandarikumarkiran/Bhandarikumarkiran/README.md

 ## 🚀 About Me
 🔹 **Mechanical Engineer → Data Analyst**
-🔹 **Director at Mungo Innovation Pvt Ltd** – Leading innovation & consulting
+🔹 **Research and Development engineer at Mungo Innovation Pvt Ltd** – Leading innovation & consulting
 🔹 Passionate about **data-driven decision-making, business insights, and analytics**
 🔹 Strong background in **manufacturing, failure analysis, and market strategy**